skypilot-org/skypilot/llm/vicuna-2/README.md

 Go to the [application page](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and apply for the access to the model weights.

-2. Get the access token from huggingface
+2. Get the access token from HuggingFace

-Generate a read-only access token on huggingface [here](https://huggingface.co/settings/token), and make sure your huggingface account can access the LLaMA 2 models [here](https://huggingface.co/meta-llama/Llama-2-7b-chat/tree/main).
+Generate a read-only access token on HuggingFace [here](https://huggingface.co/settings/token), and make sure your HuggingFace account can access the LLaMA 2 models [here](https://huggingface.co/meta-llama/Llama-2-7b-chat/tree/main).

 Fill the access token in the [chatbot-hf.yaml](chatbot-hf.yaml) and [chatbot-meta.yaml](chatbot-meta.yaml) file.
 ```yaml